Inspiaaa/UnityHFSM/README.md

 2. If the state couldn't exit when `canExit` was called, the active state has to notify the state machine at a later point in time, that it can exit, by calling the `fsm.StateCanExit()` method.

 ![](https://raw.githubusercontent.com/LavaAfterburner/UnityHFSM/master/diagrams/StateChangeFlowchart.jpg)

-## Installation

-To get started, download the latest version of UnityHFSM from the [Releases](https://github.com/Inspiaaa/UnityHFSM/releases) page.
-Simply extract the zip file and put the folder anywhere in your `Assets` folder.
-Et voilà, you're ready to go!

 ## State Change Patterns